RemiBou/Toss.Blazor/README.md

 - Run Toss.Server
 - This sample uses mailjet as mail provider, edit MailService if you want to change that

-You can find detailed explanation onmy blog here : https://remibou.github.io/
+You can find detailed explanation on my blog here : https://remibou.github.io/